-We were hoping she would hoist her kill into the tree a few feet away—what a great image that would be—and dutifully we composed our shots to allow for her to jump into the frame.
+We hoped she would hoist her kill into the tree a few feet away—what a great image that would be—and we composed our shots to allow for her to jump into the frame.
 She never did.
 Instead, she rolled and twisted in the grass, stretching with pleasure like my feline at home after a good meal.

 Unlike the vast wide-open landscapes seen in movies such as Out of Africa and associated with the Masai Mara or the Serengeti, Timbavati has a haunting, rugged beauty filled with sandy terrain, thick grasses, and thorny acacia.

 Quality not quantity—right?